RAG-VisualRec: An Open Resource for Vision- and Text-Enhanced Retrieval-Augmented Generation in Recommendation: Toolkit Design and Visual-RAG Pipeline

-When item side information is altered (e.g., via adversarial augmentation), the pipeline re-embeds those items using the original encoder settings.
-This ensures that all subsequent retrieval and ranking steps are based on the current (potentially poisoned) representations, enabling true end-to-end robustness studies.
+\item \textbf{Embedding Swap and Re-embedding} When item side information is altered (e.g., via adversarial augmentation), the pipeline re-embeds those items using the original encoder settings.
+This ensures that all subsequent retrieval and ranking steps are based on the current (potentially poisoned) representations—enabling true end-to-end robustness studies.

-\item \textbf{User Embedding Construction} \\ User representations are constructed with three interchangeable strategies: \begin{itemize}[leftmargin=1.8em, topsep=0.1em] \item \textbf{Random}: Assigns a random vector as a baseline (for sanity checks). \item \textbf{Average}: Averages the fused embeddings of all high-rated items for the user. \item \textbf{Temporal}: Applies logistic decay to prioritize recent interactions. \end{itemize} All user vectors are mapped to the same fused space as items, allowing direct cosine-based retrieval.
+\item \textbf{User Embedding Construction} User representations are constructed with three interchangeable strategies: \begin{itemize}[leftmargin=1.8em, topsep=0.1em] \item \textbf{Random}: Assigns a random vector as a baseline (for sanity checks). \item \textbf{Average}: Averages the fused embeddings of all high-rated items for the user. \item \textbf{Temporal}: Applies logistic decay to prioritize recent interactions. \end{itemize} All user vectors are mapped to the same fused space as items, allowing direct cosine-based retrieval.

-\item \textbf{Candidate Retrieval} \\ Given a user embedding, the pipeline constructs a cosine-based $k$-NN index over all item vectors, efficiently returning the top-$N$ most similar items for each user.
-This step is sensitive to all upstream choices—embedding models, fusion, user profile method—enabling direct comparison of retrieval quality under varied research conditions.
+\item \textbf{Candidate Retrieval} Given a user embedding, the pipeline constructs a cosine-based $k$-NN index over all item vectors, efficiently returning the top-$N$ most similar items for each user.
+This step is sensitive to all upstream choices—embedding models, fusion, and user profile method—enabling direct comparison of retrieval quality under varied research conditions.

 \item \textbf{Profile Augmentation and LLM Prompting} \\ For LLM-based re-ranking, the system composes a structured JSON user profile, containing favorite genres, most-used tags, top items, and a free-form taste synopsis.
 Profiles can be: \begin{itemize}[leftmargin=1.7em, topsep=0.1em] \item \textbf{Manual:} Derived by code from historical data (e.g., top genres, recent items). \item \textbf{LLM-based:} Synthesized from user history via LLM prompt (e.g., ``This user enjoys political dramas and historical biographies...''). \end{itemize}